Skip to main content

 • Runtime / Journal / .secs / Generated support remains separate code waves.

-• Dedicated automation may be added later, but this scope must remain usable with plain Markdown, local skills, and read-only audit agents.
+• Additional automation may be added later, but this scope must remain usable with plain Markdown, local skills, and read-only audit agents.

 • Root AGENTS.md and CLAUDE.md do not need story-specific expansion when the local rule, ADR, story README, and Valenar docs already carry the boundary.